What does "Fair Fit" Really Mean?

 Lately, I have been asked the question quite a few times, why did I name my clothing and educational platform, Fair Fit?
 While I love answering this question, I'm surprised that I haven't discussed it here on our blog.
 Probably because to answer this question is going to take more than one blog post!
-But I feel and know in my heart its time to answer this question, starting with today's article.
+But now's a good time to answer this question, starting with today's article.
 The name I have chosen has a great deal of meaning to me built into two small words.

 But this experience did show me that I am definitely missing something.
-There is a story and very purposeful and meaningful reason as to why I use this name for my creative work and educational platform.
+There is a story and very purposeful, meaningful reason as to why I use this name for my creative work and educational platform.
 And I have not been sharing it with my students and blog audience because I have been in the process of growing and creating educational sewing offerings.
-In short, I want to focus on my students and how I can help them learn.
-In the process of focusing my energy creating classes, articles, and other methods of learning, I have neglected to share who I am and where my experience, and therefore teaching perspectives, come from.
-After all, a focus of a good blog is to teach and inspire others, and not focus on my life and all its nuances.

-Not that I'm about to start focusing on my life and all its nuances- good lord no!
-However, I realize that the time has come to take my own story out of hiding again, because there are valuable teachings that can really best be shared here.
-I don't talk a lot about past professional experience and how it lends to my perspective as a teacher.
-And if you are going to trust someone else to your learning, I think its important to know your teacher's work and how perspective is shaped by their professional experience.
+And there's some good stories and life lessons to share in my personal experience and history as a maker.
+And if you are going to trust someone else to your learning, I think its important to know your teacher's work and how their perspective is shaped by their professional experience.
 Then you can decide if those perspectives resonate with you, and what you are most wanting to experience in YOUR learning, and decide if you and I are a "fair fit" :)

-This series will start exploring and documenting the experience that informs how I teach and what I share here on this blog that explains my experience with fashion and what the name I chose, "Fair Fit", actually means.
-And really, the story does have a lot to do with fit.
+This series will start exploring and documenting the history that informs how I teach and what I share here on this blog that explains my experience with fashion and what the name I chose, "Fair Fit", actually means.
+The story DOES have a lot to do with fit.
 And it has lots of dramatic twists and turns from which to learn so stay tuned as this series unfolds.

 Where does Fair Fit come from?

 6 years ago, I started my Fair Fit clothing project based on the ways my fashion designs and patterns worked for other people.
-It was named Fair Fit because it practiced a democratic approach to a garment's design that incorporates the choice of the wearer as to how the final garment fits, based on THEIR perceptions of what is comfortable, easy to wear, and looks and feels the way they think best fits their individual body.
+It was named Fair Fit because the approach to a garment's design incorporated the choice of the wearer as to how the final garment fits, based on THEIR perceptions of what is comfortable, easy to wear, and looks and feels the way they think best fits their individual body.
 It was a pattern puzzle designed to create a collaboration between me and the client.
 And you, the client, having the freedom of choice in the garment you wear instead of me, the designer, making all of the decisions for you- that sounds pretty fair right?

-Its not the end all be all dress- of course it carries my perspective and aesthetic, and that can't encompass all of the iterations and ideas in all of fashion.
-But I left openings in the engagement with the pattern for you to put your own spin on it, and express your own ideas.
-Its a collaboration where two people bring their unique expressions to the table.
+I left openings in the engagement with the pattern for another person to put their own spin, and express their own ideas.
+Working this way provided a collaboration where two people bring their unique expressions to the table.

 Image from my Chicago studio.
 2009

-This fairness of exchange, or relationship, carried over from this project into my life.
+This fairness of exchange in relationship, carried over from this project into my life.
 As a fashion designer, it can be perceived as a mysterious profession and that can lead to it being falsely elevated over other types of work.
-Its inaccessibility to learn and participate in fashion doesn't help this matter.
+It's inaccessibility to learn and participate in fashion doesn't help this matter.
 But that is not who I am as a person.
-I did not want to play a part in protecting its exclusivity, I have always been someone who openly shares in life, relationships, and my business.
+I did not want to play a part in protecting it's exclusivity.
 I don't think its fair to:

 1. Be the ultimate authority in a collaboration.